rahul-theroboticist/personal_webpage/content/authors/admin/_index.md

     date_start: 2016-01-01
     date_end: 2020-12-31
     summary: |2-
-      Responsibilities include but are not limited to:
+      # Responsibilities include but are not limited to:
-      - I was the Technical Lead for the project THUNDERBIRD, an innovative patented modular unmanned aerial system for use in a multitude of environments including defence, first response and construction.
+      # - I was the Technical Lead for the project THUNDERBIRD, an innovative patented modular unmanned aerial system for use in a multitude of environments including defence, first response and construction.
-      - Redesign of the existing Thunderbird CAD drawings using SolidWorks 3D CAD software.
+      # - Redesign of the existing Thunderbird CAD drawings using SolidWorks 3D CAD software.
 Delivered a more modular system design.
-      - Rapid prototyping using 3D printer.
+      # - Rapid prototyping using 3D printer.
-      - Requirements management: sourcing and procurement of electrical/electronic components.
+      # - Requirements management: sourcing and procurement of electrical/electronic components.
-      - Calibration of the main sensors (compass,gyro/IMU,camera,etc.) and safety features setup.
+      # - Calibration of the main sensors (compass,gyro/IMU,camera,etc.) and safety features setup.
-      - Configuration of the airframe, RC control systems and Telemetry system.
+      # - Configuration of the airframe, RC control systems and Telemetry system.
-      - System integration, verification activities and initial formal testing.
+      # - System integration, verification activities and initial formal testing.
+      Redesigned CAD models and system architecture for a modular and reconfigurable multirotor vehicle (Thunderbird).
+Built rapid prototypes of key subsystems, sourced components, and completed software-hardware integration for the proof of concept.
+Conducted formal verification and validation testing.

 # Skills
 # Add your own SVG icons to `assets/media/icons/`